Ripon College (Wisconsin): Theater

 The college's theater program produces three productions per year, with students from any major encouraged to act or be involved with set, costume, and makeup design.
 Each theater major directs a one-act production their senior year, as part of a campus theater festival.
 Students regularly participate in the Region III Kennedy Center American College Theatre Festival.
 All theatrical events are free to students and the public.

 Sustainability and the environment

 Sustainability initiatives

 Ripon College attempts to be a sustainable institution.
 It has a fleet of campus hybrid vehicles, a recycling program, and uses energy efficient light bulbs.

 Ceresco Prairie Conservancy

 The college is home to the Ceresco Prairie Conservancy, consisting of 130 acre of native prairie, oak savanna, and wetland habitat in the making.
 The Ceresco Prairie Conservancy is used by different classes in a number of different disciplines.
-Trails for walking and snowshoeing throughout this area connect to a municipally run nature park, the South Woods.
+Trails for walking and snowshoeing throughout this area connect to a municipally run older growth woods nature park, the South Woods, which consists of 55 acres (22.26 ha).

+Environmental activism by students and faculty

 A student group, EGOR: The Environmental Group of Ripon, focuses on awareness of environmental issues and contributes to the restoration and preservation of the prairie.

+Environmental Studies major

 Students can also major in environmental studies, which is an interdisciplinary program.